Sajjal-Malik/Sajjal-Malik/README.md

 ## 🚀 About Me
 - 🛠️ Focused on Software Engineering and Ethical Hacking.
-- 📊 Exploring more about Latest Techs and Trends in Digital Marketing and Artificial Intelligence.
+- 📊 Exploring more about Latest Techs and Trends in Machine Learning and Artificial Intelligence.

 ## 📊 GitHub Stats
 ![GitHub Streak](https://github-readme-stats.vercel.app/api?username=Sajjal-Malik&show_icons=true&theme=dark)